Skip to main content

 These hormonal messengers travel through your bloodstream, carrying precise instructions that regulate everything from your energy levels and mood to your metabolic rate and cardiovascular function.
 When this system is in balance, you feel it as a state of effortless wellness.
 When it shifts, you feel the effects profoundly.

 The conversation around hormonal health often introduces two distinct categories of therapeutic molecules bioidentical and synthetic hormones.
 Understanding the distinction is foundational to making informed decisions about your health.
-Bioidentical hormones are molecules that possess the exact same chemical and as the hormones produced naturally within the human body.
+Bioidentical hormones are molecules that possess the exact same chemical and molecular structure as the hormones produced naturally within the human body.

 Think of estradiol, progesterone, or testosterone.
 Their identical structure allows them to fit perfectly into the cellular receptors designed for their endogenous counterparts, like a specific key fitting its intended lock.
 This perfect fit initiates a cascade of biological responses that are familiar to the body’s systems.